Discover the region

 Enjoy a leisurely drive near the US border to discover the oldest covered bridge in Canada, Powerscourt, built in 1861.
 It is also in this sector of the Montérégie, in the Suroît area where the first canal in North America was excavated in Coteau-du-Lac.

-Montérégie is proud to have in its territory two World Biosphere Reserves: World Biosphere Reserve of Lac-Saint-Pierre in Sorel sector and the Biosphere Reserve of Mont Saint-Hilaire.
+Montérégie is proud to have in its territory two World Biosphere Reserves: Lac Saint-Pierre Biosphere Reserve in Sorel sector and the Mont Saint-Hilaire Biosphere Reserve.
 Recognized by UNESCO, they are ecologically vital as they work to promote sustainable development and biodiversity conservation.

 The Cider Route